tomasf/SwiftSCAD/README.md

 )
 </pre>

+## 5. Use SwiftSCAD
-In your code, import SwiftSCAD, create geometry and save it:
+In `main.swift`, import SwiftSCAD, create geometry and save it:

 ```swift
 import SwiftSCAD